How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 The services your business offers may change over time.

-You might start by just doing graphic design, but you may end up finding that your customers also want help with branding, advertising strategy, or any number of other areas.
+You might start by just doing graphic design, but you may find that your customers also want help with branding, advertising strategy, or any other areas.

 If you pick a descriptive name, your name will make it more challenging to expand your service offerings.